 Drawing on available research from the field of Positive Psychology, the Lifeskills curriculum also aims to equip students with strategies and techniques to help them to be resilient in the face of emotional challenges.

-The team that forms the Coordinated Wellbeing Services (nurses, school counsellors, educational psychologist and family support liaison) aim to be proactive as well as reactive and regularly contribute to the Lifeskills programmes for students.
+The team that forms the Coordinated Wellbeing Services (nurses, school counsellors, educational psychologist and school social worker) aim to be proactive as well as reactive and regularly contribute to the Lifeskills programmes for students.

 School employees are required to report any concerns about a student directly to a Designated Safeguarding Lead member of staff.
 Parents, students, visitors or any other person wanting to report a concern about a student may do so with any of the School’s Designated Safeguarding Lead staff or any School employee they feel comfortable with.